Markyparky56/WasmNoise/Readme.md

 ### Planned Features
 - Feature parity with FastNoise
-- Custom builds to remove diffrent noise types to reduce binary size
+- Custom builds to remove different noise types to reduce binary size

 ## Using WasmNoise
 WebAssembly does not have the functionality to return arrays like JavaScript does, it is only able to return single values from exported functions.
 Currently there is also a noticeable overhead for calling an exported WebAssembly, this makes the single value return functions slower than their JavaScript equivalents.

-To bypass this limitation I have implemented functions which generate noise values in bulk and return a pointer to the array these values are stored in.
+To bypass this limitation I have implemented functions which generate noise values in bulk and return a pointer (offset) to the array these values are stored in, in linear memory.
 Variations of these functions allow you to produce _strips_, _squares_ and _cubes_ of noise values, cubes are not available for 2D noise functions due to the obvious limitations.
 These functions are comparable in speed to regular FastNoise, and _much_ faster than their JavaScript equivalents.

 There are a couple of examples in the `html` folder which demonstrate different usages and outputs, however these are still just the pages I use for testing build iterations and not actual polished use cases.

 WebAssembly binary files (.wasm) currently need to be loaded manually, as there is no way to load them with `<script>` tags as of yet.
 For this purpose I have